 The stone skipping shows the difference between a highly polished mirror and one that is not.
 In a radio, infrared, optical, or ultraviolet telescope, light reflects directly off a curved mirror and comes to a focus.
 As the energy of the photon increases, however, the light increasingly goes through a mirror placed directly in its path.
 How do we focus higher-energy photons then?
 We essentially sneak up on them: we deflect the light slightly from its straight path.
-By deflecting it two or with extreme care (Fig. 3.5).
+By deflecting it two or sary because of the small size of X rays.
+To ensure a sharp focus, any roughness on the mirror surface must be smaller, by a factor of at least a few, than the size of a typical X ray.
+After polishing the individual mirrors, engineers and technicians assemble them with extreme care (Fig. 3.5).